Historic Essex - a heritage guide

 Essex suffers from a lamentable reputation as little more than commuter country for Londoners in search of a bit more parking space.
 Unfortunately there's an element of truth to the tale, and there are fewer recognised "attractions" than in most other counties.
 This should not discourage travellers, for there are certainly places in Essex that will amply repay a visit.

 Essex has something for gardeners, too.
-Rhs Garden at Hyde Hall, Rettenden, is a hilltop garden run by the Royal Horticultural Society.
+The RHS Garden at Hyde Hall, Rettenden, is a hilltop garden run by the Royal Horticultural Society.
 It offers an excellent rose collection and water plants, plus the national collection of viburnums.
-Easton Lodge in Little Easton is an enjoyable 25 acre garden dating back to the 16th century.
+Easton Lodge in Little Easton is an enjoyable 25-acre garden dating back to the 16th century.

 Dedham Vale, on the border with Suffolk, is 'Constable Country'.
 Here the artist John Constable painted his greatest works, depicting a peaceful countryside that in many places has changed little in the centuries since.
 Bridge Cottage, near East Bergholt, was featured in several Constable paintings, and it now houses a museum based on the artist's life and works.